UBC-MDS/introduction-machine-learning/syllabus.md

 ### Module 2

-- Broadly describe how decision tree algorithm works;
+- Broadly describe how decision trees make predictions
 - Use DecisionTreeClassifier and DecisionTreeRegressor to build decision trees using scikit-learn
 - Explain the fit and predict paradigm and use score method of ML models;
 - Explain the concept of decision boundaries;